brimdata/zed/docs/zed/README.md

 * _Index rule ID_ - the KSUID of an index rule
 * _Index object ID_ - the KSUID of an index object relative to a data object

-Data is added and deleted from the the lake only with new commits that are implemented in a transactionally conistent fashion.
+Data is added and deleted from the lake only with new commits that are implemented in a transactionally consistent fashion.
 Thus, each commit object (identified by its globally-unique ID) provides a completely consistent view of an arbitrary large amount of committed data at a specific point in time.